-The Riverside County set of projects include three improvements: a 15/91 Express Lanes Connector, the SR-71/SR-91 interchange, and SR-91 Improvements east of I-15.
-Projects for implementation in Riverside County are anticipated to cost in excess of \$337 million (in 2019 dollars, or as noted).
+The Riverside County set of projects includes three improvements: a 15/91 Express Lanes Connector, the SR-71/SR-91 Interchange Improvements, and SR-91 Improvements east of I-15.
+Projects for implementation in Riverside County are anticipated to cost in excess of \$387 million (in 2020 dollars, or as noted).

 Riverside County Project Summary Cost (\$M)

-15/91 Express Lanes Connector 220
+15/91 Express Lanes Connector 270

 SR-71/SR-91 Interchange Improvements 117

 SR-91 Improvements East of I-15 TBD

-SUBTOTAL 337+
+SUBTOTAL 387+

-I-15/SR-91 Express Lanes Connector
+15/91 Express Lanes Connector

-The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collector-distributor (CD) lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North (15/91 Express Lanes Connector, the subject project), and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (now part of RCTC I-15 Express Lanes Project [ELP]), and easterly to east of McKinley Street.
-Due to economic conditions, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
+The Project Approval and Environmental Document (PA/ED) for the SR-91 Corridor Improvement Project (CIP), from SR-241 to Pierce Street, included the addition of a 5th lane in each direction, the addition of auxiliary lanes at various locations, the addition of collectordistributor lanes at the I-15/SR-91 interchange, the extension of the 91 Express Lanes from the Orange County line to I-15, the construction of a SR-91 Express Lanes median direct connector to and from I-15 South, a SR-91 Express Lanes median direct connector to and from I-15 North (15/91 Express Lanes Connector, the subject project), and the construction of one Express Lane in each direction from the I-15/SR-91 interchange southerly to I-15/Cajalco Road (now part of RCTC I-15 Express Lanes Project), and easterly to east of McKinley Street.
+Due to funding constraints, a Project Phasing Plan was developed to allow an Initial Phase, with reduced improvements, to move forward as scheduled, with the remaining ultimate improvements to be completed later.
 Subsequently, the proposed 15/91 Express Lanes Connector improvements (the subject of this project) have been pulled out from the CIP as a standalone project.

 Coordination among many of the SR-91 freeway projects that overlap the project limits is critical to successfully delivering these projects on schedule and within budget.
 Designing to accommodate future projects is a recurring theme for each of these projects.
 Minimizing conflicts in scope between projects requires direct coordination between each project team.
 Additionally, future projects frequently have multiple alternatives under study, each with differing scope and construction footprints.
-Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, the SR-241/91 Express Connector, and RCTC's I-15 Express Lanes Project.
+Specifically, the project improvements need to continue to be coordinated with the SR-71/SR-91 interchange, the SR-241/SR-91 Tolled Express Lanes Connector, and RCTC's I-15 Express Lanes Project.

 The 15/91 Express Lanes Connector project will reduce congestion and operational delays by providing direct median-to-median access between the SR-91 Express Lanes and I-15 Express Lanes.
 Traffic operations will improve by eliminating weaving conflicts and out-of-direction travel along SR-91 and I-15 by the use of the direct connectors.
-The project will provide motorists a choice to use the 15/91 Express Lanes Connector for a fee in exchange for timesavings.
+The project will provide motorists a choice to use the 15/91 Express Lanes Connector for a fee in exchange for time savings.

 The 15/91 Express Lanes Connector is currently discussed in the environmental document for the SR-91 CIP that was completed in 2012.
-However, an environmental revalidation is anticipated to be completed in 2019.
-Procurement of a Design-Build contractor is underway with contract award anticipated in Spring 2020.
+An environmental revalidation was completed in 2019.
+A Design-Build contract was awarded in Spring 2020.